 The most common “rejected” reason.
 Apple iWork (.pages, .key, .numbers), HEIC photos, RAW image formats (.raw, .cr2, .nef), 3D models (.obj, .stl) — all outside the whitelist.

 How to spot it: “This file type isn’t supported” or “I can’t process this file” at upload time = outside whitelist.
-Check the official Help Center for the current list.
+OpenAI doesn’t publish one fixed extension list; the File Uploads FAQ is the closest official reference and is worth re-checking, since the set shifts.

 2. Technically supported but analysis pipeline doesn’t cover it

-ZIP / RAR / 7z upload but ChatGPT won’t extract them.
+RAR / 7z upload but ChatGPT won’t extract them.
 EXE / DMG / APP upload but never get analyzed.
 SVG uploads cleanly but vision may not render it correctly.
+ZIP is a special case: in a plain chat it usually goes nowhere, but when the file is routed to the Python data-analysis sandbox (on Plus/Pro, often by asking “unzip this and list the files”), ChatGPT can extract a ZIP and read what’s inside.
+RAR and 7z are not extractable even there.

 How to spot it: Upload succeeds with no error, but when you ask it says “I can’t analyze this file” / “I only see the file name” = pipeline doesn’t take it.